hazaaAlmarzooqi/MyreadsV4_udacity/README.md

 A simple app that allows users to organize their books in categories.

 **IMPORTANT NOTE:**
-Please Turn On THIRD-PARTY Cookies on Google Chrome or keep The tracking preventation At Basic in Microsoft Edge, to compile the App without any ERRORS. make sure you have used **npm cache clean --force**, to clean Cache.
+Please Turn On THIRD-PARTY Cookies on Google Chrome or keep The tracking preventation At Basic in Microsoft Edge, to compile the App without any ERRORS, also dont forget to clear your Browser History.
-**clear your Browser History.**
 Thanks.

 ### Features